• Skip to main content

 Day 2: The Louvre and the Château de Versailles

-The Louvre museum has to be visited during your stay in Paris.
-The museum has eight years of existence, it brings together work of arts and treasures from Egyptian, Greek, Roman and Islamic arts civilizations.
+The Louvre museum is an absolute must on your stay in Paris.
+The museum is the largest single-complex museum on Earth and brings together works of art and treasures from the Egyptian, Greek, Roman, and Islamic civilizations.
 Masterpieces such as the Mona Lisa and the Venus of Milo are also in the Louvre museum.

-After your visit, you can take a bus or train to extend your historic and art journey in the Château de Versailles, the residence of the kings of France Louis XIV, Louis XV and Louis XVI.
+After your visit, you can take a bus or train to extend your journey through Parisian art and history at the Château de Versailles, the residence of the kings of France including Louis XIV, Louis XV, and Louis XVI.

 Foodies

-If you love food, Paris is the place to be.
-From traditional French food to cooking lessons, Paris can provide everything you are looking for.
-We recommend spending two days in the city.
+If you love food, you won’t be disappointed in Paris.
+From traditional French cuisine to cooking lessons, Paris can provide everything you’re looking for.
+We recommend spending two days in the city for foodies.

-Day 2: Codon Bleu classes, Pierre Hermé and Ladurée pastries
+Day 2: Cordon Bleu Classes and Pastries by Pierre Hermé and Ladurée

-Going to Paris is also the occasion to take a cooking class with a French chef.
-Many options will be available to you including the Cordon Bleu classes.
-For a few years now, French chefs have embarked on a new gastronomic trend: to create their own boutiques to give free rein to their imagination and to offer their “signature” recipes.
-You will discover the best pastries in Paris like those of Pierre Hermé and Ladurée You will taste their wonderful chocolates, pastries but especially delicious macaroons.
+For a few years now, French chefs have embarked on a new gastronomic trend: to create their own boutiques where they can experiment and offer their signature recipes.
+To discover the best pastries in Paris from the likes of Pierre Hermé and Ladurée, head to their boutiques to taste wonderful chocolates, pastries, and especially delicious macaroons.

 Shopping Enthusiasts